szstonelee/gointernal/channel.md

 In the above code, we can not make the ch as zero-size, it will deadlock,

-but if we do use goroutine, it will succeed
+but if we use goroutine, it will succeed
 ```
 package main